Family Fun

 Watch ships pass through the canal from Paseo Esteban Huertas, meet friendly street performers, or let curiosity lead you into bookstores, art corners, or the open-air Sunday markets.
 Casco’s small size makes it perfect for little feet.
 Look up and discover murals, churches, and charming balconies.
 Sit on a bench with a view and let the rhythm of the old city settle in.
 Every corner brings a new “wow” moment

-A Place Where Families and Influencers Come to Shine
+Family fun in Casco Viejo A Place Where Families and Influencers Come to Shine

-Casco Viejo has long been a favorite destination for Panamanian families celebrating life’s special moments—birthday portraits, quinceañeras, and Sunday strolls alike.
-In recent years, this tradition has blossomed into something even bigger: Casco is now a hotspot for content creators, influencers, and TikTokers looking to capture iconic shots.
-What makes it all so magical?
-It’s the perfect mix of charm, color, and accessibility—where sweet shops and local treats are just steps away, making it a true all-day experience for families of every generation.
+Casco Viejo, also known as San Felipe, has long been a favorite destination for Panamanian families celebrating life’s special moments—birthday portraits, quinceañeras, and Sunday strolls alike.
+In recent years, this tradition has blossomed into something even bigger: Casco Viejo’s historic streets have become a backdrop for creators, influencers, and TikTokers chasing Panama’s most iconic photo spots.

 Interactive exhibit at Museo de la Mola in Casco Viejo showcasing traditional Guna Yala dress and Mola textile designs